Blockception/Minecraft-Error-Codes/minecraft/commands/ability/syntax.md

 ## ability - Nr: 1

-Returns a list of abillities assigned to the specified player
+Returns a list of abilities assigned to the specified player

 ```mcfunction
 ability <player: selector>